Wsahil/Inventory-Management-System/README.md

 # Inventory-Management-System
 ##Wsahil -  sahilwani1502@gmail.com

-This simple repository was created for an internship project.
+This simple repository was created for an ETG internship project of Python, AI & ML.

 In this inventory management project i have created an inventory (dataset) of sales of some products in a particular shop.